 Located between Shark Bay & Geraldton in WA, the dry Kalbarri National Park feels miles away from the ocean, yet it’s namesake seaside town lies only a few minutes drive west.

-The main attraction here is Nature’s Window, a natural formation in the rock that frames the river perfectly inside it when viewed from the right angle.
+The main attraction here is Nature’s Window, a natural rock formation (Tumblagooda Sandstone) that frames the river perfectly inside it when viewed from the right angle.
 It does get extremely busy here with tourists as the day wears on, however we were lucky to be the sole adventurers when we arose before dawn & jogged a brief track down to the window.

 Once you get to the marker post further down from Nature’s Window, you have a choice of either going left or right, the former offering a steep scramble down to the sandy river bed below, the latter a fairly even-graded cliff walk above the gorge, offering spectacular views first up.